HyperHDG/HyperHDG/Setup.md

        $ cd your_name

-3. If (and only if) you want to use a compiler different from the `DEFAULT_COMPILER` you need to change this variable to represent your chosen compiler within the [Makefile]( https://github.com/AndreasRupp/HyperHDG/blob/master/Makefile).
-That is, you need to change the line

-       DEFAULT_COMPILER = g++-10

-4. Execute the script `setup.sh` to install HyperHDG by
+3. Execute the script `setup.sh` to install HyperHDG by

        $ ./shell_scripts/setup.sh

+   If the default compiler of your system does not support `C-++20`, please obtain a compiler that does so and run

+       $ CXX=compiler_name ./shell_scripts/setup.sh

+   instead.
+This configures the default compiler of HyperHDG to be `compiler_name`.

 With all these steps done and all tests of `setup.sh` passed, HyperHDG is ready to be used.